publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch29/schI/ptA/m__us_usc_t2_s1901.md

  __Capitol Police Civilian Support Positions With Respect to the House of Representatives__

     House Resolution No. 199, One Hundred Second Congress, Aug.
 1, 1991, made permanent law [Pub.
-L. 102–392, title I, § 102][/us/pl/102/392/s102], Oct.
+L. 102–392, title I][/us/pl/102/392/tI], § 102, Oct.
 6, 1992, [106 Stat.
 1710][/us/stat/106/1710], and amended by [Pub.
-L. 104–186, title II, § 221(9)(B)][/us/pl/104/186/s221/9/B], Aug.
+L. 104–186, title II][/us/pl/104/186/tII], § 221(9)(B), Aug.
 20, 1996, [110 Stat.
 1749][/us/stat/110/1749], authorized Committee on House Oversight \[now Committee on House Administration\] of the House of Representatives to establish 114 civilian support positions for the Capitol Police, provided for functions, compensation, and classification of positions, provided procedures for appointments to positions and that as each position was filled there would be abolished one position of private on Capitol Police, provided that positions would be filled by individuals in Capitol Police positions so abolished, that all positions would be filled by the end of the One Hundred Second Congress, and that at least 50 of such positions would be filled not later than the end of the first session of such Congress, and authorized Committee on House Oversight \[now Committee on House Administration\] to prescribe regulations to carry out this provision.

  __Director of Employment Practices Under Capitol Police Board__

     House Resolution No. 420, One Hundred First Congress, June 26, 1990, made permanent law [Pub.
-L. 101–520, title I, § 105][/us/pl/101/520/s105], Nov.
+L. 101–520, title I][/us/pl/101/520/tI], § 105, Nov.
 5, 1990, [104 Stat.
 2262][/us/stat/104/2262], and amended by [Pub.
-L. 104–186, title II, § 221(9)(C)][/us/pl/104/186/s221/9/C], Aug.
+L. 104–186, title II][/us/pl/104/186/tII], § 221(9)(C), Aug.
 20, 1996, [110 Stat.
 1749][/us/stat/110/1749], established the position of Director of Employment Practices with respect to members of the Capitol Police, at the appropriate rate of pay under level HS–11 of the House Employees Schedule, with payment from amounts appropriated for the Capitol Police, such appointment to be made by the Capitol Police Board, subject to prior approval of the Committee on House Oversight \[now Committee on House Administration\], without regard to political affiliation and solely on basis of fitness to perform functions of the position.

  __General Counsel to Chief of Capitol Police__

     House Resolution No. 661, Ninety-fifth Congress, July 29, 1977, made permanent law [Pub.
-L. 95–391, title I, § 111][/us/pl/95/391/s111], Sept.
+L. 95–391, title I][/us/pl/95/391/tI], § 111, Sept.
 30, 1978, [92 Stat.
 777][/us/stat/92/777], and amended by [Pub.
-L. 104–186, title II, § 221(9)(A)][/us/pl/104/186/s221/9/A], Aug.
+L. 104–186, title II][/us/pl/104/186/tII], § 221(9)(A), Aug.
 20, 1996, [110 Stat.
 1749][/us/stat/110/1749], which established the position of General Counsel to the Chief of the Capitol Police, the appropriate rate of compensation, and method of appointment, was repealed by [Pub.
-L. 111–145, § 3(a)(4)][/us/pl/111/145/s3/a/4], Mar.
+L. 111–145][/us/pl/111/145], § 3(a)(4), Mar.
 4, 2010, [124 Stat.
 52][/us/stat/124/52].

 ----------